Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 > _"The Repeatable Read isolation level only sees data committed before the transaction began; it never sees either uncommitted data or changes committed by concurrent transactions during the transaction's execution."_ - [PostgreSQL documentation](https://www.postgresql.org/docs/current/transaction-iso.html)

-The `REPEATABLE READ` holds the read-lock on a row until the transaction completes.
+Transaction with the `REPEATABLE READ` isolation level holds the read-lock on a row until the transaction completes.
 This means that no other transaction can update the row until the transaction completes.
-Meaning, if we read a row once inside a transaction, _you can repeat that same read and get the same result_.
+Meaning, if we read a row once inside a transaction, _we can repeat that same read and get the same result_.
 Let's have a look how this works in practice.

 Start by doing the following: